The main problem is figuring out how to transport a kayak on a pickup truck.

-If your truck bed isn’t large enough to accommodate at least 70% of the length of your kayak, you’ll need to purchase a truck bed extender to transport it.
+If your truck bed isn’t large enough to accommodate at least 70% of the length of your kayak on truck, you’ll need to purchase a truck bed extender to transport it.
 This is one of the best kayak racks for trucks.

 The truck bed extender extends your pickup’s bed by 2 feet, providing additional support for the large kayak.
 Simply attach the equipment to your tow bar, load and secure the kayak, and you’re ready to go.

 If you want to store other items in your truck bed and don’t mind making minor modifications, you should consider getting a rack.